famousj/square-connect-swift-sdk/README.md

 # Square Connect

-A description of this package.
+A swift package for the [Square Connect API](https://developer.squareup.com/reference/square)

+Current as of version 2019-10-23